postronium/case-generator/README.md

 4. Make a symbolic link from your webserver folder to the repo.

 ## TODOs
-Fix vulnerabilities of dependencies.
+1. Fix vulnerabilities of dependencies.
-Fix holes in mesh before Download the Model.
+2. Fix holes in mesh before Download the Model.
-Add More RPI, Arduino models and sensors.
+3. Add More RPI, Arduino models and sensors.
-Improve Graphics
+4. Improve Graphics.